- Customer journey in ecommerce – example

 Phase 3: Decision #

 This is the pre-purchase phase.
-The customer will either put the products on a wish list or leave the products in shopping cart.
+The customer will either put the products on a wish list or leave the products in the shopping cart.
 This stage is probably where a new advertising channel should get in the mix.
-You can try with sponsored adds on their social media for example.
-This third phase tells us that customer is interested, but is still not ready to make an order.
+You can try with sponsored ads on their social media, for example.
+This third phase tells us that the customer is interested, but is still not ready to make an order.
 That is why the smart move is to remind them of the missed opportunities and further communicate about the products to increase the likelihood of a purchase.

 Phase 4: Purchase #